dynamiqs/dynamiqs/docs/tutorials/workflow.md

 ## 4. Analyze the results

 Finally, we can analyze the results in whichever relevant way.
-In our example, let us plot the $\langle \sigma_z \rangle$ observable as a function of time.
+In our example, let us plot the $\braket{\sigma_z}$ observable as a function of time.
 To do so, we call `result.expects[0].real` which extracts the first measured observable (here, the only one) and plot its real part (our observable is hermitian, so measurements are real-valued).
 We compare to the expected analytical result.

 ```python
 # analytical result